pviscone/SampleFactory/README.md

 If you do not want to do this, keep in mind that you should always give `--das_premix` when executing `runFactory.py`, otherwise it will be empty with MinBias.
 But as said above, this will take longer time for the jobs to finish so it's better to collect the list earlier and avoid using `--das_premix`.

 # Credits
+CRAB submissions and some other features and cli arguments implemented by Piero Viscone.

 Original work from Sihyun Jeon, initially started during EXO MC&I convenership for CMS EXO community [link](https://gitlab.cern.ch/cms-exo-mci/EXO-MCsampleProductions/-/tree/master).
 Also from helpful discussions with Michael Krohn, David Yu, and Sitian Qian.